LinkWellNodes/Documentation/blog/2023-09-02-Introduction/index.md

 ## Our Mission
 Led by truth over trust.
 Driven to innovate, build and create.
 Our mission is to support Chainlink in enabling developers, startups and enterprises unlock the true value of Web3.

 Ultimately, we want to help Chainlink fulfill its mission by doing whatever we can to support the Chainlink community.
-As community based Chainlink node operators, we are limited to what services we can provide, but that isn't stopping us from going above and beyond the call of duty.
+As community-based Chainlink node operators, we are limited to what services we can provide, but that isn't stopping us from going above and beyond the call of duty.

 After spinning up 5 mainnet chains, 6 testnet chains, over 130 direct request jobs and robust documentation to boot, LinkWell Nodes' present objective is to deliver secure, reliable, on-chain data to the general public, all while continuing to innovate on the back-end and supporting the community on the front-end.